nickcash/open-data-500/readme.md

 Code from the web form  | Question from the questionnaire
 ----------------------- | -------------------------------
-                        | Type of Dataset (Federal Open Data, State Open Data, City/Local Open Data, Other)
-                        | On a scale of 1 to 4, how would you rate the usefulness of this dataset?
+`typeOfDataset`         | Type of Dataset (Federal Open Data, State Open Data, City/Local Open Data, Other) `rating`                | On a scale of 1 to 4, how would you rate the usefulness of this dataset?
 (1- poor, 4- excellent) Your answer can reflect your experience with data quality, format of the data, or other factors.
-                        | Why did you give it this rating?
+`reason`                | Why did you give it this rating?

 Finally, there is also a `DATASETS` column, which is the number of datasets submitted for the particular the company.